 For a lot more data on using fly cutters, see our Fly Cutter page from our Feeds and Speeds Cookbook.

 Try round inserts for a better finish…

-A bullnose or endmill with a radius will leave a finer finish than a flat endmill.
+A bullnose or corner radius end mill will leave a finer finish than a flat endmill.
 If we’re talking insertable tooling, use a radiused insert or round inserts.
 A round insert indexable cutter is called a “Button Cutter“.